Keynotes and wisdom from Seth Godin’s book, “This is Marketing”

 Use messaging that feels like messaging that's trusted (seen before) then change it enough to let your customer know it's new and that it's uniquely yours.

 "There's no such thing as mandatory education.
 It's almost impossible to teach people against their will.
-The alternative is voluntary education: gaining enrollment.
+The alternative is voluntary education: gaining enrolment.
 We ask people to eagerly lend us their attention.
 The promise is that it's worth their effort because, in exchange, they're going to get the insight or forward motion that they want."

 Enrolment is what you need to earn permission to engage